webrtc/apprtc/src/collider/README.md

 2\.
 Make it executable by running `chmod 744 start.sh`.

 3\.
-Add the following line to `/etc/inittab` to allow automatic restart of the Collider process:
+Add the following line to `/etc/inittab` to allow automatic restart of the Collider process (make sure to either add `coll` as an user or replace it below with the user that should run collider):
 ```bash
 coll:2:respawn:/collider/start.sh
 ```